For the month of January...

-We are completing our c books and will be reviewing the letters C, O, G, and A and moving on with the letters D, S and L (letter recognition, sound and written form).
-Now that we have been working on the vowel sounds of O and A, we will be listening for those sounds in the middle of words.
-We will also identify focus on final ending sounds.
-The students should now begin to blend sounds together and be able to spell some simple words using the sounds we have learned so far.
-While I am happy that some chldren can read some words through sight, the goal is for the children to develop the important skill of blending to read words instead of just memorizing. we are using pictures or orally dictating to narrate a single event in which it occurs and provide a reaction or opinion on what happened.
+We are working in our F books and will be reviewing the letters C, O, G, A, D, S, L, i and T. (letter recognition, sound and written form).
+During this month, we will also be moving on to the letters E and U. Please make sure to review the vowel sounds every night as the similarity of some sounds can confuse the children and mixing them up readily affects their reading skills.
+We will be distinguishing between similiarly spelled words by identifying the sounds that are different.
+We are readily blending sounds together at this point.
+This is decoding.
+The students should be able to spell some simple words using the sounds we have learned so far.
+This is encoding.
+While I am happy that some children can read some words through sight, the goal is for the children to develop the important skill of blending to read words instead of just memorizing. we are using pictures or orally dictating to narrate a single event in which it occurs and provide a reaction or opinion on what happened.
+We are also focusing on recognizing and naming different punctuation at the end of a sentence ( periods or question marks) and identifying the diffence between each one.
+We are capitalizing the first letter in names, the word I, as well as the first letter of the first word in a sentence.

 In social studies...